 In addition to the national Solar Cities program, South Australia and Victoria were the first states in Australia to offer special energy efficiency incentive programs for householders designed to operate through electricity retailers in each state.
+Let’s examine some of the energy efficiency program options available.

-Victoria – Energy Save Incentive program
+Victoria – Energy Save Incentive energy efficiency program

 Energy Saver Incentive is the part of the Victorian Energy Efficiency Target (VEET) and is a requirement placed on energy retailers throughout Victoria to meet their own greenhouse gas emission reduction targets through energy efficiency activities, such as providing households with energy saving products and services at little or no cost.

-The scheme commenced on 1 January 2009 and is expected to cut the average Victorian household power bill by around $45 per year.
+This energy efficiency program commenced on 1 January 2009 and is expected to cut the average Victorian household power bill by around $45 per year.
 Electricity providers throughout Victoria are also being encouraged by the Victorian government to establish partnerships with renewable energy companies such as Energy Matters in order to offer their customers discounted items.

-Victorian government approved energy efficiency activities
+Victorian government approved energy efficiency program activities

 |Gas/LPG water heater replaces an electric resistance water heater|